Industrial gaskets

 Large packs are cut into segments

-Gaskets that exceed the dimensions of the material used for the application are manufactured in segments that are either glued together, vulcanized or made by dovetailing.
+Gaskets whose dimensions exceed the dimensions of the material used for that application are produced in segments that are either glued together, vulcanized or produced by dovetail jointing.
 For graphite materials, the dovetail joints can be reinforced using graphite tape.
-If the material is FJ2815, a paste is used to provide increased density in the joint.
+If the material is FJ2815, a paste is used to increase the density of the joint.

 Key factors when choosing a gasket

-The most important requirements for the packaging or packaging material are:
+The most important requirements for the package or packaging material include:

 - density